-Regulation 2-1-9 LICENSURE OF LIMITED SERVICE LICENSED PROVIDER NETWORKS
+Regulation 2-1-9 CONCERNING THE LICENSURE OF LIMITED SERVICE LICENSED PROVIDER NETWORKS

-Section 1 Authority
+- Section 1 Authority

-Section 2 Scope and Purpose
+- Section 2 Scope and Purpose

-Section 3 Definitions
+- Section 3 Definitions

-Section 4 Applicability
+- Section 4 Applicability

-Section 5 Licensure Options for Provider Networks Transacting The Business of Insurance
+- Section 5 Licensure Options for Provider Networks Transacting the Business of Insurance

-Section 6 Application for a License as an LSLPN
+- Section 6 Application for a License as an LSLPN

-Section 7 Standards of Operation for an LSLPN
+- Section 7 Standards of Operation for an LSLPN

-Section 8 Statutory Deposit
+- Section 8 Statutory Deposit

-Section 9 Fidelity Bond
+- Section 9 Fidelity Bond

-Section 10 Annual Reporting and Licensing Procedures
+- Section 10 Annual Reporting and Licensing Procedures

-Section 11 Requirements of LSLPN Health Coverage Plans
+- Section 11 Requirements of LSLPN Health Coverage Plans

-Section 12 Evidence of Coverage
+- Section 12 Evidence of Coverage

-Section 13 Complaint System
+- Section 13 Complaint System

-Section 14 Filing of Policy Forms, Rates and Charges
+- Section 14 Filing of Policy Forms, Rates and Charges

-Section 15 Other Provisions Applicable to LSLPNs
+- Section 15 Other Provisions Applicable to LSLPNs

-Section 16 Suspension/Revocation of an LSLPN's License
+- Section 16 Suspension/Revocation of an LSLPN's License

-Section 17 Enforcement
+- Section 17 Severability

-Section 18 Severability
+- Section 18 Enforcement

-Section 19 Effective Date
+- Section 19 Effective Date

-Section 20 History
+- Section 20 History

+- Appendix A Guidelines For Filing of Annual Audited Financial Reports

-This regulation is promulgated under the authority of $\S \S 6-18-302(1)(b)$, 10-1-108(13)(a), 10-1-109(1), and 10-16-109, C.R.S., et seq.
+This regulation is promulgated under the authority of §§ 6-18-302(1)(b), 10-1-108(13)(a), 10-1-109(1), and 10-16-109, C.R.S.

-In 1994, the Colorado General Assembly passed HB 94-1193 which authorized the commissioner through regulation to set forth standards and requirements specific to "licensed provider networks" (i.e., provider networks engaged in the business of insurance) concerning their solvency and operational capacity or the performance of services consistent with the extent of risk being accepted by the licensed provider network.
+In 1994, the Colorado General Assembly passed HB 94-1193, which authorized the commissioner through regulation to set forth standards and requirements specific to "licensed provider networks" (i.e., provider networks engaged in the business of insurance) concerning their solvency and operational capacity, or the performance of services consistent with the extent of risk being accepted by the licensed provider network.

-Provider networks desiring to provide only a limited health service, in-patient hospital services, or home health care, and only assume the level of risk commensurate with the provision of these limited benefits, shall be licensed as limited service licensed provider networks pursuant to standards and requirements established by this regulation.
+Provider networks desiring to provide only limited health services, in-patient hospital services, or home health care, and only assume the level of risk commensurate with the provision of these limited benefits, shall be licensed as limited service licensed provider networks pursuant to standards and requirements established by this regulation.

-The intent and purposes of this regulation are to establish requirements for licensure as a limited service licensed provider network, and to clarify the application of health benefit mandates and Title 10 requirements to limited service licensed provider network health coverage plans.
+The purpose of this regulation is to establish requirements for licensure as a limited service licensed provider network, and to clarify the applicability of health benefit mandates and Title 10 requirements to limited service licensed provider network health coverage plans.